ItsBaiShiXi/MachineLearning_SongPopularity/README.md

       a.
 Feature Selection: Conduct more thorough feature selection to identify the most influential factors affecting song popularity.
       This could involve advanced feature selection techniques or domain-specific knowledge.

       b.
-Enhanced Encoding: Experiment with advanced encoding techniques, such as one-hot encoding or target encoding, to capture the nuances of categorical data more effectively.
+Model Ensemble: Explore ensemble techniques to combine the strengths of multiple models, potentially improving predictive accuracy.

       c.
-Model Ensemble: Explore ensemble techniques to combine the strengths of multiple models, potentially improving predictive accuracy.
+Fairness and Bias Analysis: Dive deeper into fairness and bias analysis to ensure that our model's predictions are equitable and not influenced by demographic or genre-related factors.

       d.
-Fairness and Bias Analysis: Dive deeper into fairness and bias analysis to ensure that our model's predictions are equitable and not influenced by demographic or genre-related factors.

-      e.
 User Engagement Metrics: Expand the scope by incorporating user engagement metrics, such as user reviews and streaming counts, to enhance prediction accuracy and provide a more holistic view of song popularity